Warp

 In short

-Warp — Open-source terminal for orchestrating multi-model coding agents at scale.
+Warp — An open-source agentic development environment combining a modern terminal with tools to orchestrate coding agents at scale.
 Best for Teams orchestrating multiple coding agents across models for complex workflows, Enterprises needing SOC 2 compliant, self-hosted agent infrastructure with governance, Developers wanting a modern terminal with built-in agentic coding capabilities.
-Free to start; paid plans from $20/mo.
+Free to start; paid plans from $50/mo.

 Compared withvs Claudevs Cursor